Bharadwaj-R/NodeMCU-and-MQTT-Protocol/README.md

 - MQTT Broker - The server which hosts the MQTT Dashboard
 <br/>

-Popular IoT cloud Dashboard providers like [Adafruit IO](https://io.adafruit.com/), [Blynk](https://blynk.io/), [Arduino Cloud](https://create.arduino.cc/iot), etc. have support for MQTT Protocol in their services.
+Popular IoT cloud dashboard providers like [Adafruit IO](https://io.adafruit.com/), [Blynk](https://blynk.io/), [Arduino Cloud](https://create.arduino.cc/iot), etc. have support for MQTT Protocol in their services.
 Let's now dive deep into using the MQTT Protocol using NodeMCU Development Board.
 <br/>

 ## Demo code for MQTT Protocol using Adafruit IO